Kabukidō Enkyō: Second group

 This set shows a stronger Toyokuni influence, rather than Sharaku; while basically striving for realism, there is an idealizing tendency in the rendering of the facial expressions.
 The prints depict actors in the roles of three brothers from the "Kuruma-biki" episode of the play Sugawara Denju Tenarai Kagami (1796).
 The scene depicts Umeōmaru and Sakuramaru waiting in ambush for Fujiwara no Shihei.
 Their brother Matsuōmaru, who is loyal to Shihei, foils their plot.
-He appears in the portrait with a protruding beak-like noese and his hair brushed back at the sides.
+He appears in the portrait with a protruding beak-like nose and his hair brushed back at the sides.
 He wears a hat, carries a spear, and wears a check-patterned robe with a set of h-shaped genji-mon crests on them, indicating a chapter from the Genji Monogatari.
 The Nakamura Noshio II has no seal, and the other two bear the seal "Kabukidō Ga" (歌舞伎鏡画, "drawn by Kabukidō").
 The print of Nakamura Noshio II as Sakuramaru depicts the youngest of the three brothers, a romantic character whose symbol is the sakura cherry blossom.
 The character was sometimes performed by an onnagata, an actor specializing in female roles.